AlbertoKarakoutev/AWMS/README.md

 # Deployment:
 ### Please follow the steps to initialize the system correctly!
 *   Database - Navigate to the project folder.
 In the Mongo Shell, run ***load("mongo.js")*** to initialize the database.
 One administrator account is created with the credentials:
     > e-mail: admin@gmail.com
     > Password: admin
+    __This operation will set/reset the entire database to its initial state!__

 *   Build - Navigate to the AWMS folder and start a shell.
 Build with Maven, using the clean and package goals.

 *   Module Manager - Run the *ModuleManager.jar* file in the system's base directory.
 Install or remove any modules you wish from the [modules](https://github.com/albertokarakoutev/AWMS---Modules) repository.
 The modules should follow the following schematic:
     * Zip Archive: \<ModuleName\>.zip (Uppercase)
         * Folder: \<ModuleName\> (Uppercase)